Albania & Macedonia | Via Egnatia

 - All Inclusive

-Fly to Tirana and drive to our hotel.
+We fly to Albania and transfer to our hotel.

 We begin our journey at Durrës, the principal terminus of the Via Egnatia, Albania’s largest and most bustling seaport with substantial monuments.
 We visit the circular Forum of Anastasius where the northern branch of the Via Egnatia began.
 We continue to Apollonia, a great Corinthian Greek colony which was vital for the Roman conquest of the Balkans.
 It was the starting point of the Via Egnatia’s southern branch.

 We start the day in Heraklea Lyncestis.
-A city built by Philip II of Macedon, with remains of fine Roman and Byzantine buildings and impressive mosaics.
-We explore Bitola, which retains much of its late Ottoman atmosphere, thanks to its very fine 15th century mosques.
+A city built by Philip II of Macedon Tthe remains of fine Roman and Byzantine buildings can be found throughout.
+We explore Bitola, which still retains much of its late Ottoman atmosphere, with very fine 15th century mosques.
 We also visit the fine Bitola museum, established in an old Turkish military college, where Kemal Ataturk studied.